 I drafted the workbook as a textbook for a journal article writing class that I taught at UCLA for over a decade.
 If you would like to learn more about how I designed that course, or my experiences teaching it, see my article “Reflections on Ten Years of Teaching Writing for Publication to Graduate Students and Junior Faculty,” Journal of Scholarly Publishing 40, no. 2 (January 2009): 184-199.

 I have developed syllabi for using the workbook to teach courses of various lengths: six weeks, ten weeks, twelve weeks, and fifteen weeks.
 I don’t post them here, so that students cannot see the instructions to the instructor, but just go to Request a Syllabi for Teaching Writing Your Journal Article in 12 Weeks and fill out the form.
-Then, I will email the syllabi to you for free in the following day or two.
+Then, I will email the syllabi to you for free.